fasrc/User_Codes/Languages/Perl/Example1/README.md

 #### Purpose:

-Example code to illustrate Perl use on the Odyssey cluster.
+Example code to illustrate Perl use on the FASRC cluster.
 The specific example generates a random vector of dimension N and sums up its elements.

 #### Contents: